uwescience/hsistem-cloud101/_episodes/02-consoles.md

 If you want to use the hub for the next few steps, upload the key file into the hub using the upload button.

-Once you have saved the Key Pair (e.g. esip-amandatan.pem), click Launch Instances.
+Once you have saved the Key Pair (e.g. esip-testuser1.pem), click Launch Instances.

 You will see the Launch Status screen.